patrick0525/Python-Opn-isc-kea/README.md

 A xml migration of isc-dhcp static leases to kea-dhcp reservations.

-Reads the config-OPNsense*.xml file into a isc xml -> array of [json obj] -> kea xml
+Reads the config-OPNsense*.xml file into a isc xml -> into an array of [json obj] -> kea xml

-The output is a merge.xml that re-loads and re-boots opnsense.
+-> merged back to config-OPNsense*.xml -> saved as merge.xml

+Requires: System Configuration Restore of merge.xml.

 Updates:
 Inital commit
-    Migrate existing isc data into kea reservations Create new random uuid per reservation
-    Re-use subnet uuid for additional reservations
+    Migrate existing isc static lease data into kea reservations Create a new random uuid per kea reservation Re-uses subnet uuid for all reservations

 02232024
-    Validate opnsense xml tag as an opnsense file Validate existence of inital kea reservation
+    Validate opnsense file using <opnsense> xml
+    Validate existence of inital kea reservation
     Validate if reservation's uuid value exist
-    For invalid uuid use cases.
-Create a merge.xml that contains <uuid> warning data.
+    For invalid uuid use cases, the merge.xml contains a <uuid> warning "YOU NEED TO CREATE
+    A VALID KEA RESERVATION"